AljanScholtens/taiga-boilerplate/README.md

 ### Modules and shared components

-Besides the basic stuff which you can find in `/stylesheets/core` we have two different folder for the stylesheets, `/stylesheets/modules` and `/stylesheets/shared-components`.
+Besides the basic stuff which you can find in `/stylesheets/core` there are two different folders for the stylesheets; `/stylesheets/modules` and `/stylesheets/shared-components`.

 **Shared components** don't have anything to do with content.
-They are components like buttons, labels, tabs and panels which can be used inside multiple modules through a website.
+They are components like buttons, labels, tabs and panels which can be used inside multiple modules throughout a website.
 The HTML of these shared components can be found in `/examples/shared-components.html`.

-**Modules** are completely different.
-They are based on content and could contain shared components.
-Let's say we have a web shop with a product list.
-The product list will be the module `/modules/product-list.scss` and gets its own file.
-If you want to use the same module for a reseller list you'll have to copy the entire module to `/stylesheets/modules/reseller-list.scss` or create one shared component for both `/stylesheets/shared-components/list.scss`.
+**Modules** are a different story, they are based on content.
+A module could contain elements of shared components.
+As an example: let's say we have a web shop with a product list.
+The product list will be represented by a module called 'product-lists' with the file `/modules/product-list.scss`.
+If you want to use the same module for a reseller list you'll have to copy the entire module to `/stylesheets/modules/reseller-list.scss`.
+Are you a DRY person?
+Then you can create one shared component for both called `/stylesheets/shared-components/list.scss`.

 ### Grid

 The grid is based on 48 columns (adjustable in `/stylesheets/core/settings.scss`).
 That seems like a lot, but the difference is that margins are also expressed in columns.
 The example below will clear things up.

 Let's say we want a module to be half the width of our page.
-In the variables we set 48 columns for the whole grid, so this container needs to have 24 columns.
+In the variables we set 48 columns for the whole grid, so this container will be 24 columns.
 The '1' at the end is the gutter in columns on both sides.
 Note that this gutter is subtracted from the width, so your content within the container will be 22 effective columns.
 If you want to have different gutters on the left and right side, just separate it with a comma.
 That's it!

 ```
 .module {